 I had them deliver (2) pantry closet cabinets (one for each end) and (4) 36-inch upper wall cabinets which I installed on the floor, plus all the lumber for the shelving units.

 Since I was installing wall cabinets on the floor, I built a box out of 2X4s to serve as a base for each of them.
 I used a lot of shims as the floor wasn’t even close to level.
-For the wood counter, I used (2) 2X8 pine boards 12 feet long glued together to form a 15 inch wide counter.
+For the wood counter, I used (2) 2X8 pine boards 12 feet long.
+I glued them together to form a 15 inch wide counter.
+It looked really pretty after it was stained and polyurethaned.

 The shelving units were made entirely from half-inch plywood.
 I used this product to accommodate my budget.